nickswalker/nickwalker.us/collections/_posts/2024-05-31-cascade-lane.md

 When the Alaska-Yukon-Pacific Exposition ended, the “Cascades” and many buildings were dismantled.
 The beautiful formal gardens of Rainier Vista were [maintained for several years by the Seattle Parks Department](https://www.seattle.gov/cityarchives/exhibits-and-education/online-exhibits/alaska-yukon-pacific-exposition) before returning to the University to become today’s open lawn.
 Save for its most important elements, Drumheller (née Geyser Basin) and the borrowed landscape of Rainier itself, the grandeur of the science quad is much diminished from [its exhibition roots](https://www.historylink.org/File/8873).

 {% include article_image.html img="/assets/images/posts/cascade-lane-map-comparison.jpg" caption="The void on the present map and the naming at the time of the Exposition.
 Left: UW Campus Map.
 Right: Fire Insurance Map, Sanborn Map Co., Mar.
+1909" alt="Side-by-side comparison of a modern University of Washington campus map with Mary Gates Hall and Drumheller Fountain on the left, and an Alaska-Yukon-Exposition era-map with labels for ‘Arctic Circle Geyser Basin Reservoir’, as well as 'Cascade Court' and exposition buildings on the right."
-1909" %}
+%}

 The university should name the stretch “Cascade Lane NE” for the long-gone fountain.
 It’ll be a simple and likely free affair.
 The path is unsigned, and it can remain so.
 But on the web and for the next printings of campus maps, a small new label should appear.